ItzBloxxy/Void-Client/README.md

 * 📂 Open Roblox installation folder with one click
 * ✨ Simple and clean UI

-**Note:** This is a new project, so expect updates and improvements!
-It’s my first time making an app, and I appreciate your patience as I keep learning and improving it over time! ❤️
+This is a new project, so expect updates and improvements!
+It’s my first time making an app using **C#**, and I appreciate your patience as I keep learning and improving it over time! ❤️